 By W.R.
 (Bat) Masterson in 1907

-Wyatt Earp is one of the few men I personally knew in the West in the early days, whom I regarded as absolutely destitute of physical fear.
-I have often remarked, and I am not alone in my conclusions, that what goes for courage in a man is generally the fear of what others will think of him — in other words, personal bravery is largely made up of self-respect, egotism, and an apprehension of the opinion of others.
+Wyatt Earp is one of the few men I knew in the West in the early days, whom I regarded absolutely destitute of physical fear.
+I have often remarked, and I am not alone in my conclusions, that what goes for courage in a man is generally the fear of what others will think of him.
+In other words, personal bravery is largely made up of self-respect, egotism, and an apprehension of the opinion of others.

-Wyatt Earp’s daring and apparent recklessness in time of danger is wholly characteristic; personal fear doesn’t enter into the equation, and when everything is said and done, I believe he values his own opinion of himself more than that of others, and it is his own good report that he seeks to preserve.
+Wyatt Earp’s daring and apparent recklessness in times of danger is wholly characteristic; personal fear doesn’t enter into the equation, and when everything is said and done, I believe he values his own opinion of himself more than that of others.
+It is his own good report that he seeks to preserve.
 I may here cite an incident in his career that seems to me will go far toward establishing the correctness of the estimate I have made of him.

 Claimed the Cards were Crooked